93073135

 Somerset Woman Breaks Barriers as Non-Verbal Motivational Speaker

 Ellise Hollie Hayward, a 24-year-old woman from Somerset living with cerebral palsy, has been nominated for the Positive Role Model award at the National Diversity Awards.
-Despite being non-verbal, Ellise has become a motivational speaker, demonstrating that communication extends beyond words.
+Despite being non-verbal, Ellise has become a motivational speaker, proving that there are many ways to find and use your voice.

 SUBSCRIBE FOR UPDATES